 The leaves have a pleasant pineapple scented aroma.

-The word Obelisk is a Greek word that means “Needle” the reason for the Greek name is that the first document written about the obelisk was by a Greek traveller named Herodotus.
-An Obelisk is a tapering column that is made from a single block of stone.
-They have a mini pyramid at the top which is called a pyramid ion.
-Obelisks were built in pairs and were placed a the front of temples.
+The word obelisk is a Greek word that means ‘needle’.
+The reason for the Greek name is that the first document written about the obelisk was by a Greek traveller named Herodotus.
+An obelisk is a tapering column that is made from a single block of stone.
+It has a mini pyramid at the top which is called a pyramid ion.
+Obelisks were built in pairs and were placed at the front of temples.

-These Obelisks were symbols of the stability and creative force of the sun god Ra; it was thought that the god was within the Obelisk, Ancient Egyptians also believed that the Obelisks were a magical protection to the monuments they were placed at, such temples or tombs.
-They were usally placed at the front of a Pharaohs tomb as they were important people.
+These obelisks were symbols of the stability and creative force of the sun god Ra; it was thought that the god was within the obelisk.
+Ancient Egyptians also believed that the obelisks were a magical protection to the monuments they were placed at, such as temples or tombs.
+They were usually placed at the front of a Pharaohs tomb.

-They were carved with the name of the Pharaoh and had words of praise towards the god.
-Some Obelisk had the pyramidion covered with copper or another reflecting metal that would catch and reflect the rays from the sun.
+Obelisks were carved with the name of the Pharaoh and had words of praise towards the god.
+Some obelisks had the pyramidion covered with copper or another reflecting metal that would catch and reflect the rays from the sun.